-- Strategies and protocols to recover from faecal accidents and vomiting in the pool should be prepared; see the Ministry's website below for suggested protocols
+- Strategies and protocols to recover from faecal accidents and vomiting in the pool should be prepared; see the Public Swimming Pool and Spa Pool Advisory Document for suggested protocols.

 - Where toddler learn to swim classes are conducted, make-up classes should be offered where a child has had diarrhoea in the previous two weeks.
 A disclosure form template and explanation is available in the Public Swimming Pool and Spa Pool Advisory Document.

 The Public Swimming Pool and Spa Pool Advisory Document provides detailed explanations and information on disinfection, pool chemistry, risk assessment and other issues relevant to swimming pool operation (see Chapter 8 for further information).